-- A EUREKA! bomb may have only one Discovery that affords its targets a save.
+- A EUREKA! bomb may have only one Discovery that inflicts a status condition or affords its target(s) a saving throw.
 You may have a blinding bomb, or a dispelling bomb, but never a blinding and dispelling bomb.

-- A EUREKA! bomb may have a maximum number of Discoveries applied equal to one third Alchemists Intelligence mod, round down.
+- A EUREKA! bomb may have a maximum number of Discoveries applied equal to 1/3rd the Alchemist's Intelligence modifier, round down.

 Master of Vitriol (Su)